Categories

 • The pieces should be contrasting in mood and style, and should not include any piece performed in the Preliminary Round.

-• All choice pieces submitted for the competition should not be rearrangements and/or adaptations of Western music.
+• Submitted works must not be rearrangements or adaptations of Western music or non-Chinese music.

-• The total performance time must within the following duration (including breaks between pieces):
+• The total performance time must fall within the following duration (including breaks between pieces):

 Junior Category 6 – 10 minutes